ThomasPasquali/Transportation-Education-Facilities/README.md

-# ProjectRepositoryTemplate
+# KGE 2023 - Trentino Transportation and Education Facilities

-This is a template fort all the KGE projects repository.
-In general the structure of this repository has to be applied to every iTelos project.
+This repository contains all resources and scripts used or produced during the project developement.